Monsters of Morningside

 She pursed her lips.
 "This knowledge you must earn.
 If you want to know the secret of the symbols, you must promise to stay out of the Great Dark."

 "What?" said Linden.

 "Do you want to know about the symbols, or not?"

 Alex and Linden gave each other sideways looks, drew a breath as one.

 "Very well."
-The stranger held up a finger with the air of a teacher.
+The stranger held up a finger like Mr. Fine.
 Alex held his breath.

 "The large one is Kamya," she said in solemn tones, "the maker of large things."